Central Milton Keynes: West of Grafton Gate: the station district

 The bus bays located at the railway station forecourt provide a primary interchange point for the local bus services.
 Although National Express coach services operate from the Milton Keynes coachway (next to junction 14 of the M1 motorway), the long-distance bus services operate from here.

 The former central bus station is located opposite the railway station but has not been operating as such since 1997.
 Beside the building, a young peoples' facility, 'the Buszy' includes an award-winning covered "urban" skate-boarding area, which has attracted international 'skaters' and film crews.

 Also opposite the station, "Unity Place" is Santander UK's primary operations base outside London and nearby, Quadrant:MK has a similar function for Network Rail.
 To the south of the station, the 'Leisure Plaza' is another leisure and retail area that includes the Planet Ice Arena (home of Milton Keynes Lightning).

 Civil parish

-Central Milton Keynes is a civil parish, (Note: Uniquely, despite being the central business district rather than a traditional town, CMK has its own town council.) bordering (clockwise from north) Great Linford, Campbell Park (civil parish), (Note: Campbell Park itself is indeed in CMK parish.
+Central Milton Keynes is a civil parish with a town council (subordinate to the city council), bordering (clockwise from north) Great Linford, Campbell Park (civil parish), (Note: Campbell Park itself is indeed in CMK parish.
 It was transferred there from Campbell Park CP but the latter's Community Council has retained the original name/) Loughton, and Bradwell.
-The parish was created in 2001, and had a population of 2,726 according to the 2011 census.
+The parish was created in 2001, had a population of 2,726 according to the 2011 census, which had reached 4,704 by the 2021 census.